isaacvock/fastq2EZbakR/docs/features.md

 1. Exonic bins (as in DEXSeq)
 1. Transcript equivalence classes (e.g., set of transcript isoforms with which a read is fully compatible)
 1. Exon-exon junctions (From transcriptome alignment with STAR)
+1. 3'-ends (introduced in version 0.8.0; only compatible with 3'-end sequencing data, like what you get from the popular Quant-seq SLAM-seq kit).
 1. Exon-exon junctions (generalized but experimental; use with caution for now.
 More details below)
 1. Exon-intron junctions (experimental; use with caution for now.
 More details below)